MIMBCD-UI/dataset-uta11-dicom/README.md

 ./scripts/reader.sh
 ```

-Just keep in mind this is just a demo, so it does nothing more than downloading data to an arbitrary destination directory if the directory does not exist or does not have any content.
+Just keep in mind this is just a demo, so it does nothing more than loading the DICOM image located at some path using `pydicom.dcmread`, which returns a `Dataset` object.
+We can access the pixel data from the dataset using the `pixel_array` attribute, which is a [NumPy](https://numpy.org/) array representing the image.
+Finally, we use `matplotlib` to display the image.
+The `cmap=plt.cm.bone` argument sets the colormap to grayscale, which is often used for medical images.
 Also, we did our best to make the demo as user-friendly as possible, so, above everything else, have fun! 😁

 ## Roadmap